Thursday, December 1, 2016

 Stephen and I stopped at Chick-fil-A on Cherry Road because I had to have a chicken biscuit, went to the pharmacy in Publix to have the remaining prescriptions filled that I needed for a successful homebirth, and came home.
 I spoke with my midwife Lori to fill her in on everything.
 She told me to note the intensity when contractions began again, time the contractions while doing various activities to see if they continued to come regularly, and that I would know when true labor was upon me.
 It was almost noon and there had been no more contractions, so I told Stephen he should go to work.
 At 12:15, I lost my mucus plug, signaling that labor could start within hours or days, so that wasn’t helpful.

 Contractions continued off and on throughout the afternoon.
 I had friends over but the contractions were so mild they didn’t know I was having them, and I didn’t tell them.
 That evening, we had some friends stay with us who were moving over the weekend and needed somewhere to sleep.
 We stayed up talking to Jose and Stephanie until around 11:00 Friday night, and I had a few contractions during our conversation with them.
 Again, I didn’t think the baby would be making an appearance that night, but Stephen and I thought we should probably give them a heads up about the whole homebirth thing before we went to bed.
-They didn’t know we had Joshua at home, so they were very shocked when we told them that we had a homebirth with him and were planning one with baby number 2.
+They didn’t know we had J at home, so they were very shocked when we told them that we had a homebirth with him and were planning one with baby number 2.
 Jose asked, “So we could wake up and there could be a new baby here tomorrow?”
 Stephen’s response was, “Yeah, like Christmas!”
 I told Jose it was a possibility but it wasn’t likely to happen.
 Our houseguests moved from surprise to curiosity fairly quickly, wondering if they would hear anything.
-We assured them that they wouldn’t, based on the past experience with Joshua where I wasn’t very vocal, but that they may see a light on in the living room if Lori was here.
+We assured them that they wouldn’t, based on the past experience with J where I wasn’t very vocal, but that they may see a light on in the living room if Lori was here.
 We told them good night, got in bed, and Stephen was asleep within minutes of our heads hitting the pillows.
 I, however, had a contraction that felt a little stronger followed by another one a few minutes later.

 Around midnight, I began timing my contractions while switching positions to see if they slowed down.
 For the next hour and a half, I ran water in our bathtub, sat on the birthing ball, went to the living room to sit on the couch, and walked around.
 It was kind of comical that Stephen had no idea what was going on while he peacefully slept.
 I got the Crock-Pot ready with oil and water for compresses to use during labor, and I woke Stephen up around 1:30 Saturday morning.
 By this point, my contractions were coming every 3 minutes and were lasting 30-40 seconds.

 The intensity of the contractions ramped up as they lasted for 45 seconds to a minute and stayed 3 minutes apart.
 During this time, I told Stephen a few times that I thought we should call Lori.
-Based on Joshua’s birth and the 5-1-1 guideline, Stephen thought it would be best to wait for the contractions to be lasting a full minute and for them to be that long for an hour.
+Based on J’s birth and the 5-1-1 guideline, Stephen thought it would be best to wait for the contractions to be lasting a full minute and for them to be that long for an hour.

 Around 3:00, the transition phase hit hard as I clenched the bathroom counter while contractions came one after another.
 This is also the point where Stephen tried to get me to breathe and relax because I was tensing up.
 Instead of happily receiving his advice, I glared at him and snapped, “Shut up!
 You did this to me!”
 If you know my super sweet and amazing husband, you know how bad I feel about this now.
 I didn’t feel so bad about lashing out at him in the moment, though.
 I directed Stephen to call Lori and staggered to our bed, but I fell to the ground as another contraction gripped my body.
 When it passed, I had enough time to get on our bed and repeat, “Jesus, help me.
 I’m gonna die.”
 As I absorbed another wave of contractions, I writhed in pain.
 When those passed, I asked Stephen what Lori said.
 His response was, “Oh, I was timing the contractions.”
 I lost it.
 This is the point where I may have used an expletive as I yelled at Stephen to call Lori right then, followed by an exasperated, “My water just broke all over me.”